nlapier2/MR-Twin/README.md

 # MR-Twin

-This respository contains software for the MR-Twin paper ("Leveraging family data to design Mendelian Randomization that is provably robust to population stratification").
+This repository contains software for the MR-Twin paper ("Leveraging family data to design Mendelian Randomization that is provably robust to population stratification").
 Please cite our paper e.g. as follows when using it in your work:

 [Citation forthcoming]